Roll, Indiana: After the boom

 The boom ended in the first decade of the 20th century as the natural gas became depleted.
 Blackford County’s population peaked in the 1910 Census at 17,000, and the county has never again been the home of so many people.
 (The county’s population in the 2010 Census is 12,766.)

 In 1907, Roll’s schoolhouse was condemned by the state of Indiana.
 The two-room building had been built in 1893.
 However, by 1916, Roll had a new school facility for all grades through high school, and a gym was added in 1938.
 The local sports teams eventually became known as the "Red-Rollers".
 The last graduating class from Roll High School was the Class of 1963, but the gym was still in use as late as 2010.
 After Roll's school was closed, children from the Roll area were bused to nearby Montpelier.
 In 1969, the entire county was consolidated into the newly built Blackford High School.
 The new school adopted the colors of red, white, and black – and the red was in honor of the old Roll Red-Rollers.

 After the Gas Boom was over, the region remained transformed.
 Many of the manufacturers remained in the area, even though the gas was depleted – but these companies were located in cities such as Marion or Hartford City, not Roll.
 In addition, agricultural communities began to have limited growth in their populace because mechanization allowed farmers to farm more acreage (or the same acreage could be farmed by fewer people).

 By 1930, 73-year-old Edmund Roll was the only person named Roll living in Washington Township.
 He was buried in the Roll Cemetery in 1943.
 Another Roll family member "returned" to be buried in the Roll Cemetery in 1951.

 In 1951, Hoosier Hysteria erupted in the tiny community of Roll, as the Roll Red-Rollers won the Hartford City sectional in the Indiana High School basketball tournament.
 By the 1960s, Roll was still a small community with a barbershop and general store, a gas station or two, a church or two, and an empty school building.
 The gym was still used for elementary school basketball games by teams in Blackford County.

 Today, the barber shop and general store are closed.
 The old building in the 2010 photo herein is thought to be one of the few buildings remaining in Roll that was built during the Gas Boom.
 "Doc" Banter's barber chair is now on display in the Blackford County Historical Society's museum.
 The old school has been torn down, although the gym still stands.
 However, Hoosier Hysteria "rolls" on in Roll and in the red worn by Blackford High School — and one is likely to still find a basketball hoop somewhere in the Roll community.

-During the late evening hours of May 27, 2019, an EF-3 tornado with winds of 150 mph occurred north of Roll, which caused 2 significant injuries.
+During the late evening hours of May 27, 2019, an EF3 tornado with winds of 150 mph occurred north of Roll, which caused 2 significant injuries.
 The tornado paralleled the county line with Wells County.